sonyhome/FAB_LED/README.md

   * Ability to draw patterns repeatedly to support large displays.
 Just disable interrupts, and call sendPixels() repeatedly.
   * Ability to display separate pixel arrays for new visual effects.
 Just call sendPixels() repeatedly with different input pixel arrays.
   * Ability to display on the same port using multiple LED formats, to allow mix-n-match of otherwise signal incompatible LEDs, for example to embbed RGB APA106 LEDs with GRB WS2812B or RGWB SK6812 LEDs.
 This is useful to use LEDs that come with different physical properties and formats, for art projects.
 Just declare multiple LED strip objects on the same port, and use the one matching your LED strip model at the right pixel offset.
+* FAB_LED can write an array in parallel
+  * To two ports for ws2812b LEDs and alike on 16MHz Arduino and higher, for faster displays.
+It can do so so splitting the array into blocks (ws2812bs) , or interleaving the pixels of the array (ws2812bi).
+  * To 8 ports for ws2812b LEDs and alike on 16MHz Arduino, if it's the same array sent to all ports
+  * to 8 ports for APA-102 (SPI protocol) - to be implemented-

 To demonstrate the benefits of FAB_LED, here are apples-to-apples comparison code snippets to do the same thing with different LED libraires, with compilation results for an Arduino Uno target, compiled on Mac, with Arduino 1.6.7: